 Studying Interconnectedness in Geography

-- Concepts like carrying capacity and sustainability are used to analyze the balance and interaction between physical geographic systems and human activities
+Concepts like carrying capacity (the maximum population an environment can sustain) and sustainability (meeting present needs without compromising future generations) help analyze the balance between physical systems and human demands on them.

 Scale in Geographic Phenomena